jmatysczak/LearningHaxe/README.md

 ### Learning Haxe
-Random stuff I am writing to learn the Haxe programming language.
+Random stuff I wrote to learn the Haxe programming language.

 #### Base64EncodeImages
-Read all images in a directory, convert them to base64, and create an HTML page that contains the images using the base64 encodings.
+Reads all images in a directory, converts them to base64, and creates a HTML page that contains the images using the base64 encodings.

 ##### HelloWorldNeko
 Typical "Hello World" program, in Haxe, targeting Neko.

 ##### SpriteCreator
-Read all images in a directory, combine them into a single image, generate a CSS file that points to each image, and create an HTML file that displays the images using the sprite.
+Reads all images in a directory, combines them into a single sprite image, generates a CSS file that points to each image inside of the sprite, and creates a HTML file that displays the images using the sprite.